aadiab/aadiab.github.io/index.md

   - /home/
 ---

-I am a Ph.D. student researcher in the Computer Science department at the University of Pittsburgh.
+I am a Ph.D. student researcher in the Computer Science department at the University of Pittsburgh, currently working with professor Yuru Lin at [PICSO] (https://picsolab.github.io/) lab.
 Prior to joining the program, I briefly worked at Amazon (Jordan) as a Software Development Engineer.
 I received my master's degree in Computer Engineering from Arizona State University, and my undergraduate degree in Computer Engineering from Jordan University of Science and Technology.

 I admire technicality in research, which comes from my passion for programming.
 I participated in several Hackathons and programming contests, such as ACM and IEEEXtreme, both nationally (Jordan) and regionally (Middle East).
 I am the recipient of the Singapore International Pre-Graduate Award (SIPGA) from A*STAR research, and the Royal Jordanian Court full scholarship for Undergraduates.